data-science-math285-w20/github-classroom-for-students/README.md

 A second method is to cache credentials for using a HTTPS linked project.
 Go into the shell (again, through RStudio Tools -> Shell) and complete on this page http://happygitwithr.com/credential-caching.html, which is Chapter 11 in Happy Git with R.

-6. **(everyone)**  Follow the instructions here (http://happygitwithr.com/push-pull-github.html) to ensure you can connect to GitHub from your computer.
+6. **(everyone, optional)**  Follow the instructions here (http://happygitwithr.com/push-pull-github.html) to ensure you can connect to GitHub from your computer.
+(If you can't get this command line push/pull to work that is fine.
+Try connecting to GitHub via Rstudio, as detailed next.
+If you can't connect via Rstudio then come see me!)

 ### Steps for downloading and editing assignments from GitHub Classroom